Crystalwarrior/KFO-Server/README.md

 * **files_set** "url"
     - Sets a download link for your character files, or clears it if not given an argument.
 * **g** "message"
     - Sends a serverwide message.
+Fails if the current area disallows sending global messages.
 * **getarea**
     - Shows the current characters in your area.
 * **getareas**